-Later, Fr Meadon rented a house in Priory Rd and celebrated Mass there for several years.
+Thereafter, the history is rather obscure until a Fr Meadon rented a house in Priory Rd and said Mass there for several years.

 In 1937, Miss Wall (a Catholic) bought Tower House on Howdale Rd as a home for people with learning difficulties.
 Part of the billiard room was converted into a chapel and Mass was celebrated by a Spanish priest who had escaped the Spanish Civil War.